demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 Gets information from the Azure Active Directory Identity Protection service.
 This integration was integrated and tested with the beta version of Azure Active Directory Identity Protection API.

+## Set up an Azure Application
+Choose between the following options:
+1. Using your subscription ID with the **Cortex XSOAR Azure application**, by using application ID `4ffef4a4-601f-4393-a789-432f3f3b8470`.
+This choice requires no further settings.
+2. Using a self-hosted application, set up on the Azure portal:
+    - Add a **new Azure App Registration**, with the following permissions:  `IdentityRiskEvent.Read.All`,`User.Read`, `IdentityRiskyUser.ReadWrite.All`.
+Permission requirements of the different commands are detailed below.
+    - Under `Authentication` on the portal, on the Set the app to support multitenant accounts .
+    - `Allow public client flows` for your Azure Application, See detailed instructions [here.](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow). _This enables the Device-flow login mechanism, used by this integration to authenticate._

 ## Configure Azure Active Directory Identity Protection on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.